greninja/NPLM/README.md

-FeedForward Neural Net Architecture for Language Model.
+FeedForward Language Model is an implementation of a ** Feedforward neural network ** for building a language model

-Inspiration : Y. Bengio's "A Neural Probabilistic Language Model", 2003.
+I took inspiration from Y. Bengio's 2003 classic paper [published](http://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)  in JMLR :  * "A Neural Probabilistic Language Model" *